 Five Guys Named Moe writer Clarke Peters explores the origins, development and modern significance of a great American vernacular art form he has loved since a child – tap dancing.

-Clarke Peters, the writer of Five Guys Named Moe and actor in the likes of The Wire and Three Billboards, explores the origins, development and modern significance of this great American vernacular art form he has loved since a child – Tap Dancing.
+Clarke Peters, the writer of Five Guys Named Moe and actor in the likes of The Wire and Three Billboards, explores the origins, development and modern significance of the great American vernacular art form he has loved since a child – tap dancing.

-The Hollywood Greats like Fred Astaire actually owed much of their style to the craft and innovation of unsung black performers such as John Bubbles, Bill Bojangles Robinson, The Nicholas Brothers and Baby Laurence And on to the painful years of the “Great Tap Drought” when audiences abruptly fell out of love with the dance after World War Two – depriving a generation of talented tap dancers of their livelihood.
-From the 1950s to the 1970s, Tap was almost single-handedly kept alive in the mainstream by the genius of Sammy Davis Jr.
+The Hollywood Greats like Fred Astaire actually owed much of their style to the craft and innovation of unsung black performers such as John Bubbles, Bill Bojangles Robinson, The Nicholas Brothers and Baby Laurence.
+In the painful years of the 'Great Tap Drought' when audiences abruptly fell out of love with the dance after World War Two – depriving a generation of talented tap dancers of their livelihood.
+From the 1950s to the 1970s, tap was almost single-handedly kept alive in the mainstream by the genius of Sammy Davis Jr.